RoryMcDermid/sh18-main/README.md

 ### 3. Run The Server
 1. Open a terminal located in server/
+2. Run "npm i" to install all packages and dependencies
-2. Run "npm run dev" to start the server
+3. Run "npm run dev" to start the server

 ![image.png](./image.png)

 ### 4. Run The Application
 1. Open a terminal located in client/
+2. Run "npm i" to install all packages and dependencies
-2. Run "npm run dev" to start the server
+3. Run "npm run dev" to start the server

 ![image-2.png](./image-2.png)